All Episodes

 And I said, it was green.

-I said, no, it's bright yellow.
+I said, no, it's great yellow.

-We went to bed.
+And we went to bed.

-They said there was a calf there with the ears cut off.
+We had the kids and the wife went down to check the cows and they said there was a calf there with the ears cut off.

-Flush with the head.
+Flushed with the head.

 And that was what month?

-That was in 94 of the summer, I guess.
+That was in'94 of the summer, I guess.

 Okay.